 He browses through his pampered daughter's twenty-two letters along with the captured pictures of her, then addresses the moon saying: "O moon, sunk in your radiant brightness, wouldn't you humble yourself and descend to speak with me, to converse my heart's amorous speech, as my liver burns with passion."
-16 transformation into a wolf under Ishtar's influence.18 This metamorphosis is not merely physical but also deeply symbolic, reflecting his inner turmoil and existential battles.

-The chapter "Journeys of the Metamorphosis" particularly highlights the protagonist's encounters with the divine and the demonic, 17symbolized by his
+The chapter "Journeys of the Metamorphosis" particularly highlights the protagonist's encounters with the divine and the demonic, symbolized by his transformation into a wolf under Ishtar's influence.
+This metamorphosis is not merely physical but also deeply symbolic, reflecting his inner turmoil and existential battles.

-The imagery of transformation19, akin to the metamorphoses in ancient myths, serves as a narrative device to delve into themes of identity, freedom, and the human condition.
-The protagonist's choice to embrace his wolf nature over more benign transformations underscores a resignation to a raw, untamed existence, free from societal constraints but fraught with its own brutal realities.20
+The imagery of transformation, akin to the metamorphoses in ancient myths, serves as a narrative device to delve into themes of identity, freedom, and the human condition.
+The protagonist's choice to embrace his wolf nature over more benign transformations underscores a resignation to a raw, untamed existence, free from societal constraints but fraught with its own brutal realities.

-The narrative is rich in symbolism, particularly the recurrent theme of transformation as a form of escape from bondage, whether psychological, social, or existential21.
-The wolf symbolizes raw freedom and untamed nature, juxtaposed against the human world's confinements and societal expectations22.
-This choice reflects a deeper philosophical inquiry into what constitutes true freedom, is it the absence of societal shackles, or is it the embracing of one's nature, however primal?23
+The narrative is rich in symbolism, particularly the recurrent theme of transformation as a form of escape from bondage, whether psychological, social, or existential.
+The wolf symbolizes raw freedom and untamed nature, juxtaposed against the human world's confinements and societal expectations.
+This choice reflects a deeper philosophical inquiry into what constitutes true freedom, is it the absence of societal shackles, or is it the embracing of one's nature, however primal?